League of European Research Universities

 The League of European Research Universities (LERU) is a consortium of leading European research universities, headquartered in Leuven, Belgium.

 History and overview

-The League of European Research Universities (LERU) is an association of research-intensive universities.
-Founded in 2002 as a partnership among twelve multi-faculty research universities, in 2024 its membership expanded to twenty-four.
-As the latest addition, ETH Zurich joined the alliance on 1 January 2024.
-The purpose of the League is to influence policy in Europe and to develop best practice through mutual exchange of experience.
+The League of European Research Universities (LERU) is an association of research-intensive universities, founded in 2002 as a partnership among twelve multi-faculty research universities.
+In 2024 the number of its members expanded to 24, as the latest addition, ETH Zurich joined the alliance on 1 January 2024.
+The purpose of the League is to influence academic policies in Europe and to develop best practice through mutual exchange of experience.
 LERU regularly publishes a variety of papers and reports which make high-level policy statements, provide analyses and make recommendations for policymakers, universities, researchers and other stakeholders.

 LERU is headquartered in Leuven, Belgium.
 Kurt Deketelaere is the current Secretary-General.
 Linda Doyle is the current chair.

 Membership

-The Karolinska Institutet in Sweden, one of the 12 founding member of the LERU, voluntarily left the group in March 2011.
-The 24 member universities as of 2024 are:
+The Karolinska Institutet in Sweden, one of the 12 founding members of the LERU, voluntarily left the group in March 2011.
+The 24 member universities as of 2026 are: